zheksoon/eleganto/README.md

 5. If the computed result changed for real, assign a new revision.
 6. Finally set a CLEAN state, so if the method runs again, it will follow condition from step 1.

-This is it.
-Let's now see how reactions use revisions to determine when they should run.

 The `_updateRevision()` is called on each `.get()` operation of the computed as well:

 ```ts